 You have been warned!
 Are there any Gas Lamps still in Exeter?

 On the face of it there would seem to be little else to connect Garton & King with the Emergency Services but it may interest you to know that amongst the many hundreds of heating installations designed, created and installed by the Company after WW2 was the fitting out of the heating system for the new Police Station in Heavitree Road.
 The premises were constructed in 1959 and replaced the Waterbeer Street Police Station which was located on the corner of Pancras Lane and Waterbeer Street, a few yards eastwards from G & K’s old foundry premises at No 7 & 8.

 For over a century the Company and its predecessors were involved in heating and hot water systems and installations as the page on Heating Equipment show.
-The plan of the Exeter Guildhall Heating system shows that the system installed there even included the cells within the design! (link).
-The Customer Page gives a list from mainly Victorian times.
+The plan of the Exeter Guildhall Heating system shows that the system installed there even included the cells within the design!
+The Customers page gives a list from mainly Victorian times.